gconfs-conferences/csharp-2018/slides.md

 > - `int theAnswer = 6;`{.cs}
 > - `theAnswer *= 2 + 10 % 7 + 1 * 2;`{.cs}

-> - What is the value of theAnswer ?
+> - What is the value of theAnswer?
 > - theAnswer = 42